PrincessCyphers/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: October 29, 2021
+### Day 0: Nov 8, 2021
-*Log* Started the challenge with a video tutorial on creating a simple TicTacToa game.
-Tutorial was just over 30mins, completed the task in just over 1.5hrs. great tutorial.
+*Log* Created my first Java GUI.
+It's a simple GUI with a "click here" link counting the number of clicks.
+I followed a tutorial inspired by Pirinceton's CS example lesson.
+Relatively easy to understand as long as i remeber the steps i.e. create a frame, create a button and panel within that has a label, add methods for each element.
+Starting to get more comfortable with constructors and classes.
+Introduced to Java Swing for the GUI.

 ** Link to work **
+www.github.com/PrincessMav/MyFirstGui.git

-## Day 1: Nov 2, 2021
+## Day 1: Nov 9, 2021
-*Log* Mised a few days due to the weekend.
-Will make up the missed hours.
-Followed video tutorial on how to make a click counting GUI.
-Starting to get more comfortable with constructors and Java classes.
-Introduced to Java Swing.
+*Log*
 ** Link to work **